open-keychain/open-keychain/README.md

 - No dependencies from Maven
 - Always use a fixed Android Gradle plugin version not a dynamic one, e.g. ``0.7.3`` instead of ``0.7.+``
 - Commit the corresponding gradle wrapper version to the repository

-TODO:
-- include support lib as source
-- include Spongy Castle as source
-- resolve lint errors (currently abortOnError is false in some build.gradle files of main project and libraries)

 ### Translations